westbjumpin/spring/doc/site/content/changelogs/_index.markdown

 - default value for `LogRepeatLimit` springsetting 10 → 0, see below.
 - area resurrect command now puts a leash on repair sub-commands (behaviour change, but also the repair subcommands now have 5 args instead of 1).
 - widgets can now sign up to receive the `widget:Explosion` callin.
 There are some arcane visibility rules that boil down to it revealing much more info than the existing `widget:ShockFront` callin.
+- removed the 10 mutator limit, can now have arbitrarily many (this may affect lobbies, autohosts etc who may have assumed the limit).
 - fully removed support for 32-bit builds.

 ### Deprecation notice